IPS-Eye-White

 Conclusion

 It is impossible to cover every detail of Luke's historical accuracy.
-But not only were his names, titles, places, locations, customs, religious practices, and routes exceedingly accurate, but he takes us on a conducted tour of the Greco-Roman world, giving us a tremendous feel for the places and events he describes.
+Not only were his names, titles, places, locations, customs, religious practices, and routes exceedingly accurate, but he takes us on a conducted tour of the Greco-Roman world, giving us a tremendous feel for the places and events he describes.

 One can walk the streets or saunter through the market places of Corinth, listen to the philosophical discussions in Athens, feel the pulse of Diana worship in Ephesus, and huddle in a boat as a gale threatened to blow one's sailing vessel to smithereens.